glesica/glesica.github.io/index.md

 I also have a page of interesting [quotes](quotes.html).
 Well, interesting to me, anyway.

+Also, I finally got around to putting my collection of old / vintage / retro [computers](computers.html) and computing hardware online!

 ![Reclining with a cold beer](george-recline.jpg)

 Feel free to reach out via email or LinkedIn if you want to talk.
 I especially